 We are really pleased with our line-up for the season ahead.
 Following Dave, December will see John Wright recount the tragic story of the brig Lily disaster of 1852.
 John has written a book to mark the 170th anniversary, which Rushen Heritage Trust is publishing later this month (more details coming soon).

 In January, Elizabeth Corlett, Outreach and Archive Officer at the Isle of Man Public Record Office, will reveal some fascinating items from the archives (with a southern flavour), while February will see Culture Vannin's James Franklin exploring the folklore of Port Erin.
-In March, Pete Geddes from the Laxey Mines Research Group will delve deep into Bradda Mines, and Yvonne Cresswell, retired Curator of Social History at Manx National Heritage, will round the season off in style with a talk about renowned Manx artist William Hoggatt.
+In March, Pete Geddes from the Laxey Mines Research Group will delve deep inside Bradda Mines.
+Our planned speaker for April has sadly had to postpone her talk - we are lookng for an alternative speaker.

 The full line-up of speakers for the 2022-23 season: